Life Through the Lens of Bob Otis

 The arts have always been a part of Bob Otis’ life, a passion he has continued to pursue and share with others since moving to The Oaks in 2014.

-From his time in the army playing clarinet in the Command Band, to falling in love with photography at Bethany College, Bob never ventured far from great music, inspiring photography, the written word, and wonderful friendships rooted in creative expression.
+From his time in the army playing clarinet in a Command Band, to falling in love with photography at Bethany College, Bob never ventured far from great music, inspiring photography, the written word, and wonderful friendships rooted in creative expression.

 It was during his time at Bethany that Bob’s love affair with photography blossomed.
 His appreciation for this powerful medium would last a lifetime, capturing seemingly fleeting moments and preserving them for future generations.